drewish/multivac/projects/index.md

 ---
 These are fun things I’ve worked on:

+[Quick XPath Queries](/tools/xpath/) (2015) -- A tool to quickly test out XPath queries in the browser.

 [Cityscape](https://github.com/drewish/Cityscape) (2015) -- Using [CGAL](http://www.cgal.org/)
 and [Cinder](http://libcinder.org/) to generate cities in the style of [Donald Crews](http://www.amazon.com/Flying-Donald-Crews/dp/0688092357).